DipikaJothinathan/Python-pandas/README.md

 **Avocado Toast** </br>
 Data manipulation and analysis skills to investigate the ingredient supply for making avocado toast </br>
--> Identify most common country of origin for each of the three key ingredients: avocados, olive oil, and sourdough
+-> Identify most common country of origin for each of the three key ingredients: avocados, olive oil, and sourdough </br>

 **Legos** </br>
+Data manipulation to explore different aspects of Lego's history using **pandas**: </br>
+-> Dig into the history of Lego's licensed sets </br>
+-> Uncovering the percentage of all licensed sets that are Star Wars themed </br>

 **Netflix Movies** </br>
-Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade
+Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade </bn>